sharon50270/hello-world/README.md

 hello world,

 I'm the one struggling with life.
-And hope that coding would save me from the abyss
+And hope that coding would save me from the abyss.